How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 How to Ask for Support Without Feeling Like You Are Begging

 You probably recognise this play.
 An artists announce their Patreon once.
 Post it on Instagram stories.
 Maybe pin it to Twitter.
 Then wonder why 6 people joined and nobody else seems to care.
-If you want to take Patreon and similar platforms seriously, you need platform specific integration across all of your content.
-How do you do this?
+If you want Patreon to really work for you, you need it integrated across every piece of content you create.
+Not mentioned occasionally, systematically embedded into your messaging.

 In your email signature.
 Every single email to your list should include “Support my work: [link].”